QBobWatson/ipe2tikz/README.md

   to set `\usetikzlibrary{arrows.meta,patterns,ipe}` somewhere.

-+ *Export stylesheet:* if this is checked, the exporter makes a TikZ version of your ipe stylesheet cascade (see [below](#using-ipes-styles)).
++ *Export stylesheet:* if this is checked, the exporter makes a TikZ version of your Ipe stylesheet cascade (see [below](#using-ipes-styles)).

-+ *Export colors:* if this is checked, the exporter generates `\definecolor` commands for all colors defined in your ipe stylesheets.
++ *Export colors:* if this is checked, the exporter generates `\definecolor` commands for all colors defined in your Ipe stylesheets.

 + *Export scope instead of tikzpicture:* if this is checked, the generator puts TikZ code inside a `scope` environment instead of a `tikzpicture` environment.